How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 Day packMost good day packs have comfortable, adjustable, and durable shoulder straps that are well-padded for more comfort.
 A ton of day packs have fallen apart because of low-quality shoulder straps.
 The main function of shoulder straps is to help you carry the weight on your shoulders so the straps have to be strong enough.
 That’s they are usually reinforced where the shoulder straps connect to the sack.
 Compression straps along the sides of the pack compress the load, secure trekking poles and other gear that won’t fit inside, and ensure a better balance.
 A waist strap (usually an unpadded hip belt) keeps the pack close to your back and doesn’t allow it to bounce against your back.
 The top compression strap reduces pressure on the chest and helps stabilize the pack for better balance; it also offers additional help for heavier loads.
 Padded back panels of ventilated air mesh allow good airflow, reduce the build-up of heat, prevent excessive sweating, and defend your back from sharp and other potentially dangerous objects inside the pack.
 A multitude of pockets for smaller items allows fitting water bottles, snacks, documents, keys (some day packs feature a special loop to hold keys), mobile phones, and other small necessities.
 A built-in rain cover stowed away in the bottom pouch is very effective in bad weather and keeps the pack dry when caught in some rain.

-Generally, you can carry comfortably 8-12 kg in a day pack in a variety of settings, while the biggest frameless backpacks are designed for loads up to 14-18 kg.
+Generally, you can comfortably carry 8-12 kg in a day pack across a variety of settings, while the biggest frameless backpacks are designed for loads up to 14-18 kg.

 #1 Osprey Talon 22